 - Severe seizures can be managed with the help of anti-epileptic medications.
 In difficult cases, multiple medications may be required.

 - Behavioral therapy may help control hyperactivity, attention deficit, and other abnormal social behaviors.
 Sleep patterns may also show improvement with this technique.
-In severe cases, sedatives may be required for sleep issues.
+In severe cases, medications such as melatonin and clonazepam may be required for sleep issues.

 - Speech impairments could be managed with the help of speech therapy.
 Audio aids, sign language, computer picture-based systems, and voice emitting devices can also assist children in communication.

 - Physical therapy may help in improving balance and walking.
-In some instances, ankle braces or support might be recommended.
+In some instances, ankle braces might be recommended.
 Scoliosis may need braces or surgical intervention depending on the severity of the condition.

-- Laxatives could help with constipation cases.
-Gastroesophageal reflux can be managed using motility drugs that allow the proper passage of food through the gastrointestinal tract.
+- Laxatives can help with constipation cases.
+Gastroesophageal reflux can be managed using motility drugs that allow for proper passage of food through the gastrointestinal tract.

-- Sucking problems in babies can be managed using special nipples that could make the feeding process easier.
+- Sucking and swallowing problems in babies can be managed using special nipples that could make the feeding process easier.

 - Medical, social, and vocational training may help improve the quality of life in the affected children.